Clinical Immunology

 • Axonal loss: significant even early in disease and in normal-appearing white matter — not purely demyelinating

-• Gray matter pathology: cortical demyelination is common; subpial cortical lesions (Type III) are most MS-specific
+• Gray matter pathology: cortical demyelination is common; subpial (Type III) and pan-cortical (Type IV) lesions are highly MS-specific and not seen in other demyelinating disorders

 • Lesions do NOT extend beyond root entry zones of cranial or spinal nerves